 The complete responses to the policy by respondents show an excellent score, with a mean of above 3.
 This indicates that most construction companies have a policy in place and that safety policy is key to the development and progress of safety.
 According to Tear et al. (2022), safety policies and procedures exemplify the organisation's expression in prioritising safety in the workplace.
 Management commitment and reinforcement are fundamental elements for ensuring that a policy is observed and implemented thoughtfully by everyone (Petersen, 1998).
-This also supports the findings of Shafie et al. (2021), who demonstrated that management commitment and safety policy are factors that promote safety management practices.
-According to Khalid et al. (2021), an effective safety policy not only results in the achievement of safety goals but also the accomplishment of an organisation's overall mission.
-See Figure 2.
+This also supports the findings of Shafie, Rubani and Paimin (2021), who demonstrated that management commitment and safety policy are factors that promote safety management practices.
+According to Khalid et al. (2021), an effective safety policy not only results in the achievement of safety goals but also the accomplishment of an organisation's overall mission (as shown in Figure 2).